BR-IDL/PaddleViT/semantic_segmentation/README.md

 ## Contact
-If you have any questions regarding the repo, please create an issue.
+If you have any questions regarding this repo, please create an issue.